Clinics in the developing world need Devices designed like Land Rovers: rugged, accessible, and easily repairable in the field.

 Instead of trying to change the global supply chain for medical devices, we have learned to embrace the existing one for toys.
 Go to your toy store, and you’ll see the same $2 toy gun that a Nicaraguan nurse spotted and hacked into an alarm for an IV fluid bag, after harvesting the electronics and adding a simple trip mechanism.
 Lego blocks have very precise tolerances for creating modular microfluidic components.
 On the way out, toward the bicycle section, pick up a bike foot pump so you can power your nebulizer for $5 instead of paying $75 for the electric compressor sold in medical supply catalogs.
 Bonus feature: when there’s an asthma emergency in the middle of nowhere, you won’t need electricity to save the patient.

 Places like Nicaragua have some of the poorest areas on the continent.
 But what about Nebraska?
 What about healthcare at home?
 For years, health technology has been shielded from tinkering and DIY invention because of the perceived barriers to entry: you’re not a doctor, you’re not a biomedical engineer, you require professional supervision.
-Health equipment has to be safe and rigorously tested, first
+Health equipment has to be safe and rigorously tested, first and foremost.

 All true, but along the way, that message got blurred with professional requirements that are not answering our need to make healthcare affordable.
 Try to buy a simple pillbox that lets you know when grandma took her pills: some are several hundred dollars.
 Makers build bird feeders that have the same functionality for a fraction of the cost.
 A surgical sterilizer costs $1,000–$8,000.
 But Anna Young got the same functionality by hacking a $30 pressure cooker and adding some DIY solar technology.
 A $30,000 incubator?
 Dr. Kris Olson made an incubator out of car parts for about $1,000.